mantidproject/mantid/docs/source/release/v3.11.0/reflectometry.rst

   - Data reduction must be paused first before the interface can be closed.
   - When reduction is paused, the interface will finish reducing the current row before pausing.

+- During reduction, rows and groups that have been successfully processed are highlighted green.

 ISIS Reflectometry (Old)
 ########################